incubyte/incubyte.github.io/content/blog/jest-matchers-for-react-testing.md

 ## What Are Jest Matchers?

 In Jest, matchers are methods that enable you to compare the actual output of your code with the expected outcome.
-These matchers are used within `expect` statements, and they provide a readable way to express test conditions.
+These matchers are chained to `expect` statements, providing a readable way to express test conditions.

 Here’s a quick example: